mattwojo/seller-center/seller-center-docs/merchant-faq.md

 * Check the status of your Seller Center registration
 * Check the status of the connection of your merchant account to Microsoft
-* If available, access a link to your payment service provider where you can view for activity information, initiate a refund, dispute a chargeback, and inquire about your payout.
+* If available, access a link to your payment service provider where you can view activity information, initiate a refund, dispute a chargeback, and inquire about your payout.

 If you have question about your merchant account, its terms, or activity, please contact your payment service provider.